quakegraph-lab/Earthquakes_Network/README.md

 ## What's inside

-- `notebooks/network_custom_hybrid.ipynb` – the main analysis: network
+- `abe_suzuki_network_analysis.ipynb` – the main analysis: network
   construction, degree distribution and power-law fit, centrality, community detection (Louvain, InfoMap, HDBSCAN, mixed-membership SBM), assortativity, robustness, and a comparison with the DISS seismogenic-fault database.
-- `notebooks/community_known_eq.ipynb` – a focused check of whether the detected communities recover four documented Italian sequences (L'Aquila 2009, Amatrice–Norcia 2016, Emilia 2012, Umbria–Marche 1997).
+- `community_known_eq.ipynb` – a focused check of whether the detected communities recover four documented Italian sequences (L'Aquila 2009, Amatrice–Norcia 2016, Emilia 2012, Umbria–Marche 1997).
 - `presentation.pdf` - the final presentation to expose.

-The notebooks contain the figures and the accompanying discussion.
+The notebooks contain the figures and a brief discussion.

 ## The network model